Air Canada Unaccompanied Minor Policy

 Children who travel without a parent or legal guardian are considered unaccompanied minors.
-Take every precaution to ensure your child’s safety when he or she flies alone.
+If your child is traveling alone you must check the Updated Air Canada Unaccompanied Minor Policy to take every precaution to ensure your child’s safety when he or she flies alone.

-We have included detailed information on the rules and age restrictions for unaccompanied minors travelling alone, as well as an overview of the unaccompanied minors’ journey, as well as the service fee charged by airlines.
+We have included detailed information in this guide on the rules and age restrictions for unaccompanied minors traveling alone on Air Canada, as well as an overview of the unaccompanied minors’ journey, and more.

-As part of its unaccompanied minor policy, Air Canada charges 118 USD/CAD on every child per way when depart from Canada or the U.S. In addition –
+As part of its unaccompanied minor policy, Air Canada charges 118 USD/CAD for every child per way when departing from Canada or the U.S. In addition –

 • A ticket for an unaccompanied minor must be purchased on the adult fare.